 The favorable location and reliable transportation make it not only possible, but also encouraging to visit Antwerp in one day.
 One of the most popular ways to get to the city is by trains that arrive at the Antwerp Central Station.
 There are dozens of routes and trains that connect Antwerp with other cities in and outside Belgium.

 Buses also run frequently to and from Antwerp.
-In fact, it took me about two hours and twenty minutes to get from Amsterdam Sloterdijk to Antwerp Plantinkaai by a bus.
+In fact, it took me about two hours and twenty minutes to get from Amsterdam Sloterdijk to Antwerp Plantinkaai by bus.
 Approximately the same amount of time you need to get to the city by train.

 Is One Day enough Time for Antwerp?